 Attention to such themes is often expository and analytic.
 But true reckonings include imagery and story, drama, dance, poetry and song, the world of our dreams, shadow as well as light.
 Wall off or ignore any of these and our exploration of lives and their character risks desiccation and superficiality.

-The pages of Reckonings, accumulated over nearly 14 years now, are diverse but not scattershot.
+The pages of Reckonings, accumulated over about 14 years now, are diverse but not scattershot.
 The consciousness that informs them is still relatively coherent, still built upon the twin aspirations of integrity and love.
 A useful reader's or browser's guide might be the archives and categories listed on the right side of this first page, and the search box in the same location.

-Now, in the autumn of 2013 and in northern California, Reckonings is about as old or young as the century in which it abides.
-I started writing and editing when my wife and I were living deep in the White Mountains of New Hampshire.
+Now, in the spring of 2014 and in northern California, Reckonings is about as old or young as the century in which it abides.
+I started writing and editing when I was living deep in the White Mountains of New Hampshire.
 Figuratively and literally I was exploring, breaking and mending trails.
 That remains my calling.
-My vehicles are still words and images, poetry, fiction, memoir, biography and photography, in addition to shovel and hoe.
+My vehicles are still words and images, poetry, fiction, memoir, biography and photography, in addition to shovel, hoe and mattock.

 Justice, hope and history: so inevitably issues of

 - body, mind, heart and soul as one integrated, systemic whole,

 - the evolution of human consciousness through a lifetime and from one generation to another, to the seventh generation,